LevanKvirkvelia/salute/README.md

     user`
       Here is the result of your query:
       -----
-      ${runSQL /* here we pass a function, it will be called when the sequence reaches this point */}
+      ${runSQL}
-      /-- The example above is equivalent to: --/
+      /-- here we pass a function, it will be called when the sequence reaches this point --/ /-- The example above is equivalent to: --/
       ${async ({outputs})=>{
         return JSON.stringify(await db.run(outputs.sqlQuery))